-- (1) the certificate of receipt specified in article 3; - (2) the certificate of delivery given by the forwarding agent or the authorized representative of the Greek Government; - (3) a memorandum of the work done by the repair shop.
+1. the certificate of receipt specified in article 3;

+2. the certificate of delivery given by the representative designated by the Greek Government;

+3. a memorandum of the work done by the repair shop.

 The above-mentioned cost of overhaul does not include the cost of parts necessary for the overhaul of the engines, or of modified or improved parts, as required by the Technical Orders of the USAF, necessary for repairing the engines.